Cloud Infrastructure – Why implement it and what is it?

 1. Private cloud

 Private cloud infrastructure is exclusively available to a single organization.
-This private network is either maintained on-premises in the organization’s datacenter or outsourced to an external provider.
+This private network is either maintained on-premises in the organization’s data center or outsourced to an external provider.
 In the latter case, providers are contractually bound to provide computing, network, and storage resources for the organization’s use alone.
 Government agencies, medical offices, and financial institutions prefer a private cloud because it allows them to meet strict regulatory controls.

 2. Public cloud